-5.x.2.3.4 Physical frame structure - FDD
+5.x.2.3.3 Physical frame structure

-The basic physical frame rate is 10 milliseconds with 15 slots.
-Figure 7 shows the frame structure.
+The basic physical frame rate is 10 milliseconds with 16 slots.
+Figure 6 shows the frame structure.

-Figure 7.
+Figure 6.
 Basic frame structure.

-Figure 8 shows the content for a slot used by the DCH.
-For the FDD the uplink physical channels DPDCH and DPCCH are I/Q multiplexed while the downlink channels are time multiplexed.
-The DPDCH, the channel where the user data is transmitted on, is always associated with a DPCCH containing Layer 1 control information.
+Figure 6 shows the content for a slot used by the DCH.
+For the FDD the uplink physical channels DPDCH and DPCCH are I/Q multiplexed while the downlink channel is time multiplexed.
+The DPDCH, the channel where the user data is transmitted on, is always associated with a DPCCH containing control information.
 The Transport Format Combination Indicator (TFCI) field is used for indicating the demultiplexing scheme of the data stream.
-The TFCI field does not exist for combinations that are static (i.e. fixed bit rate allocations) or blind transport format detection is employed.
+The TFCI field does not exist for combinations that are static (i.e. fixed bit rate allocations).
 The Feedback Information (FBI) field is used for transmit and site diversity functions.
 The Transmit Power Control (TPC) bits are used for power control.

-Figure 8.
+Figure 7.
 The slot content for the DPDCH/DPCCH.
 The exact bit allocations are not shown.